rzhong89/rzhong89/README.md

 <h2 align="center"> About Me</h2>
 <p align="center">
-  <samp>Junior at the University of Maryland, College Park, studying Computer Science and Finance.
+  <samp>I'm a junior at the University of Maryland, College Park, studying Computer Science and Finance with a passion for using my skills to solve problems that have real-world impact.
   </samp>
   <br> <br>
   <img src="https://komarev.com/ghpvc/?username=rzhong89" alt="https://github.com/rzh" />